stephenh/ts-proto/README.markdown

       return argument;
     }

-    // Using passThrough as the serialize and deserialize functions conn.makeUnaryRequest(path, passThrough, passThrough, data, resultCallback);
+    // Using passThrough as the deserialize functions conn.makeUnaryRequest(path, d => Buffer.from(d), passThrough, data, resultCallback);
   });
 };